Welcome to University Student Housing!

 University Safety Equipment

-Tampering with University safety equipment in the residence halls is not tolerated.
+Tampering with university safety equipment in the residence halls is not tolerated.
 Students caught altering their room or hall safety equipment may be held financially responsible for replacement and/or disciplinary action will be taken.

 CatCard

-The University requires students to carry their CatCard identification with them at all times.
+The university requires students to carry their CatCard identification with them at all times.

 The CatCard is used for culinary services, campus purchases, entrance to residence halls, and to participate in activities such as Bobcat athletic events and check cashing at the MSU Bookstore.
-Be familiar with the CatCard Terms & Conditions and carry the ID at all times in the event that it is requested by a University official.
+Be familiar with the CatCard Terms & Conditions and carry the ID at all times in the event that it is requested by a university official.

-In accordance with the Code of Student Conduct, persons are expected to provide appropriate identification (University identification card or driver’s license) when requested by a University representative or employee—including University Student Housing staff.
+In accordance with the Code of Student Conduct, persons are expected to provide appropriate identification (university identification card or driver’s license) when requested by a university representative or employee—including University Student Housing staff.

-• Misuse of a University identification card will not be tolerated.
+• Misuse of a university identification card will not be tolerated.
 Use of another person’s ID is prohibited.

-• If residents lose their ID, they must have a new ID issued at the CatCard Office located on the ground floor of Miller Dining Commons inside the Residence Life Office (x2273).
+• If residents lose their ID, they must have a new ID issued at the CatCard Office located on the ground floor of Miller Dining Commons inside the University Student Housing Office (x2273).The replacement cost for an ID is $20.
+It is the cardholder’s responsibility to report their CatCard lost or stolen.

-• It is important to report your card lost or stolen as that will suspend activity on your account until either a new card is issued, or you let us know your card has been found.
+• It is important to report your card lost or stolen as that will suspend activity on your account until either a new card is issued or you let us know your card has been found.

 • The cardholder is responsible for all transactions until the CatCard is reported lost or stolen.